eastgenomics/eggd_pindel/Readme.md

 ## What data are required for this app to run?

-This app requires an input file containing the mappingsand a reference genome in fasta format (`*.fa`).
+This app requires an input file containing the mappings and a reference genome in fasta format (`*.fa`).

 This app must have one of the following input combinations or it will raise an AppError: